birmacher/devcenter-1/content/getting-started/add-your-first-step-to-your-workflow.md

+---
+title: Add your first step to the workflow
+menu:
+  main:
+    parent: "getting-started"
+    weight: 6
+---
 When you've registered an app you can start modifying its Workflow, that is to customize how a build should work.